 Why Ohio Swiss Cheese is Better

 Baby Swiss is another related cheese.
 Made by substituting water for the milk’s whey to slow bacterial action, Baby Swiss cheese has smaller holes and a milder flavor.
 Baby Swiss is made from whole milk.
-Lacy Swiss is a further variety of US small hole Swiss cheese made with low fat milk.
+Lacy Swiss is a further variety of US small-hole Swiss cheese made with low-fat milk.

-Wine Pairing for Ohio Swiss Cheese
+Wine Pairing for this Cheese

-Ohio Swiss cheese pairs very well with numerous wines, but the most popular pairings are Cabernet Sauvignon and Merlot.
+Ohio sliced Swiss cheese pairs very well with numerous wines, but the most popular pairings are Cabernet Sauvignon and Merlot.
 Beaujolais and Pinot Noir are also great matches.
 If you prefer white wine, Chardonnay, Riesling, and Sauvignon Blanc pair well with Ohio Swiss cheese.
 And for the beer lover, Ohio Swiss cheese goes well with Lager, Pale Ale, and Weiss Beer.